TarunBhan/TarunBhan/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working In Rario
-- 🌱 I’m currently learning Blockchain
+- 🌱 I’m currently learning Nextjs,TypeScript and Blockchain.
-- 🤔 I’m looking for help with
 - 💬 Ask me about DSA AND WEB DEVOLPMENT
 - 📫 How to reach me: BELOW LINKS
 - 😄 Pronouns: ...